OmerDahan1/Maze_Image_Decomposer/README.md

 3. **DisplayImage**: Handles the display and manipulation of images.

 ## Installation
-To run the Maze Image Decomposer, you need to have Java installed on your system.
+To run the Maze Solver, you need to have Java installed on your system.
 Ensure you have a Java Development Kit (JDK) and an Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse.

 ## Usage
 1. Clone the repository to your local machine.